How to Organize a B2B Marketing Department [Infographic]

 - Hire vendors and creative agencies to support both functions, like with web design, content production, campaign development, media buys, SEO/SEM, events, and operations.

 This Infographic shows a sample organization chart that takes

 common scope-of-work (for B2B companies) into account.

-It is challenging work and requires analysis to determine the best execution model for ROI.
-That said, marketing can drive growth if you do it right—so think it through and consider a thoughtful organization model that effectively supports your strategy and objectives.
+So, think it through and consider a thoughtful organization model that effectively supports your strategy and objectives.